Our guide to the best long-term yacht charter destinations

 Avoid the northern Mediterranean between October to March due to low temperatures and potentially strong winds.
 The Aegean Sea is exposed to the northerly meltemi between July and August and it can get very windy.

-Mediterranean long-term yachter charter itinerary: eight months
+Mediterranean long-term yacht charter itinerary: eight months

 If you love nature, sail an eight-month Mediterranean sabbatical from Crete to Sicily: